 Internal training

 One of the benefits of expanding your employees’ knowledge is the training they are then able to share with their colleagues.
-For example, hosting a monthly training session where a member of the team delivers a training session on an area of their expertise is a great way of utilising the talent already in the business.
+For example, hosting a monthly workplace training session where a member of the team delivers a training session on an area of their expertise is a great way of utilising the talent already in the business.

 This can also encourage cross-department rapport, where employees can learn about how the other departments work in the business and have a better understanding of how it impacts their role.